iprak/yahoofinance/README.md

 Currency details can be presented in an different currency than what is reported (`target_currency`).
 Data is downloaded at regular intervals (`scan_interval`) but a retry is attempted after 20 seconds in case of failure.

+Note: ```This integration will most only work in US mainland.
+GDPR requirements seems to be causing requests to fail.
+This is as of release 1.2.12.```

 ## Installation

 This can be installed through [HACS](https://hacs.xyz/) or by copying all the files from `custom_components/yahoofinance/` to `<config directory>/custom_components/yahoofinance/`.